dvdmtw98/notes/notes-vault/operating-system/windows/command-prompt/symbolic-links.md

 `<Link>` : The target link (should not already exist)
 `<Target>` : The actual file/folder to link

-The `rmdir` command can be used to remove a Symbolic Link.
+`rmdir` and `del` commands can be used to remove Symbolic Links.
 This command should to run on the target location (the Symbolic Link)

 [View a list of symbolic links on system? - Super User](https://superuser.com/questions/496092/view-a-list-of-symbolic-links-on-system)